Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 Start with implementing threading for drivers without the "thread_safe” property (all drivers behave like the property wasn't set).
 Add "thread_safe" drivers at some point after the #condition-variables approach is implemented in the core.

+#### Reentrancy

+It is natural sometimes to want to perform cryptographic operations from a driver, for example calculating a hash as part of various other crypto primitives, or using a block cipher in a driver for a mode, etc. Also encrypting/authenticating communication with a secure element.

+If the driver is thread safe, it is the drivers responsibility to handle re-entrancy.

+In the non-thread-safe case we have these natural assumptions/requirements:
+1. Drivers don't call the core for any operation for which they provide an entry point
+2. The core doesn't hold the driver mutex between calls to entry points

+With these, the only way of a deadlock is when we have several drivers and they have circular dependencies.
+That is, Driver A makes a call that is despatched to Driver B and upon executing that Driver B makes a call that is despatched to Driver A. For example Driver A does CCM calls Driver B to do CBC-MAC, which in turn calls Driver A to do AES.
+This example is pretty contrived and it is hard to find a more practical example.

+Potential ways for resolving this:
+1. Non-thread-safe drivers must not call the core
+2. Provide a new public API that drivers can safely call
+3. There is a whitelist of core APIs that drivers can call.
+Drivers providing entry points to these must not make a call to the core when handling these calls.
+(Drivers are still allowed to call any core API that can't have a driver entry point.)

+The first is too restrictive, the second is too expensive, the only viable option is the third.

 ### Global Data

 PSA Crypto makes use of a `global_data` variable that will be accessible from multiple threads and needs to be protected.
 Any function accessing this variable (or its members) must take the corresponding lock first.
 Since `global_data` holds the RNG state, these will involve relatively expensive operations and therefore ideally `global_data` should be protected by its own, dedicated lock (different from the one protecting the key store).